Forensic Anthropologist: Job Description, Outlook and Salary

 The U.S. Bureau of Labor Statistics (BLS) projected a 19% growth in employment for anthropologists and archaeologists from 2012 to 2022 (www.bls.gov).
 Despite a faster-than-average rate of increase in jobs, forensic anthropology remains a highly specialized and competitive field with more graduates than available jobs.
 Other anthropological fields, including archaeology, are expected to have a greater rate of job growth than forensic anthropology.
 According to the ABFA, most forensic anthropologists maintain full time employment in academia and work part-time as forensic anthropology consultants, while a smaller percentage work as medical examiners or for the military.

-The average annual salary for an anthropologist was $60,230 in May 2012, according to the BLS.
-The bottom ten percent earned $33,330 a year, while the top ten percent made more than $91,140 annually.
+The average annual salary for anthropologists and archeologists was $61,420 in May 2013, according to the BLS.
+The bottom ten percent earned $34,320 a year or less, while the top ten percent made $92,730 or more per year.

 Related to Forensic Anthropologist: Job Description, Outlook and Salary